-Teams without byes will be ranked based on Sseeding Ppoints (SPs), as described below.
-Unless a team with a bye was assigned bracket position 1, the team that has the highest number of seeding pointSPs will be assigned bracket position 1.
-Unless a team with a bye was assigned bracket position 2, the team with the next highest number of seeding pointSPs will be assigned bracket position 2.
-The two teams with the next highest number of seeding pointSPs will be randomly assigned to bracket positions 3 and 4.
-The two teams with the next highest number of seeding pointSPs will be randomly assigned to bracket positions 5 and 6.
+Teams without byes will be ranked based on Seeding Points (SPs), as described below.
+Unless a team with a bye was assigned bracket position 1, the team that has the highest number of SPs will be assigned bracket position 1.
+Unless a team with a bye was assigned bracket position 2, the team with the next highest number of SPs will be assigned bracket position 2.
+The two teams with the next highest number of SPs will be randomly assigned to bracket positions 3 and 4.
+The two teams with the next highest number of SPs will be randomly assigned to bracket positions 5 and 6.
 This process is repeated by randomly assigning teams to bracket positions in pairs until all of the teams have been assigned bracket positions.
+If there is an odd number of teams to be randomly assigned, the bottom three teams are randomly assigned to the bottom 3 bracket positions.

-2. Seeding Ppoints
+2. Seeding Points